Coin-Sack/Coin_Sack_Telegram_Bot/replies/commands.md

 /twitter - get a link to the Coin Sack Twitter
 /github - get a link to the Coin Sack GitHub

-/token - view the address of the CS token on the BSC Mainnet /price - get the current price of the CS token /contract - view the Coin Sack smart contract & source code
+/token - view the CS token on the BSC Mainnet
+/price - get the current price of the CS token

 /commands - view a list of my commands
 /help - get detailed instructions regarding my usage